SHARED TERM NOTE

-The distance between what an organization meant an AI agent to do and what the agent actually does once deployed.
+- The distance between what a system was intended to do and what it actually does.

 CANONICAL EXAMPLE